FuadPoroshtica/T-401-ICYB-CySec-Knowledge-Base/Terminology/Cybersecurity_Research_Advanced_Topics.md

 **Why SUID is dangerous:**
 - Allows temporary privilege escalation to root
-- If a SUID program has ANY vulnerability, attacker gets root
+- If a <abbr title="Set User ID">SUID</abbr> program has ANY vulnerability, attacker gets root
-- Many programs not designed to be secure with SUID
+- Many programs not designed to be secure with <abbr title="Set User ID">SUID</abbr>

 **Common SUID attack vectors:**